The Velcro Paradox: Why Convenience Is Quietly Delaying a Generation

 The Convenience Trap

 None of this means Velcro is evil.
-It means Velcro as a permanent default has consequences that most parents haven't been told about.
+It means Velcro as a permanent default has consequences most parents haven't been told about.

-This is why the solution was never "better Velcro."
+The solution was never "better Velcro."
 The solution was โ and is โ better scaffolding.

 Scaffold vs. Crutch

 A scaffold supports the skill during acquisition and then is removed.
 It reduces frustration without reducing learning.
-It holds the child's progress in place while they build mastery step by step โ the same way training wheels hold balance while a child learns to pedal.

 That's what I built Training Ties to be.
 After watching hundreds of students struggle with the all-or-nothing approach, I designed a system with checkpoint technology โ leather checkpoints that hold laces at critical failure points so learners can make mistakes without losing all their progress.
-The laces stay in place at each stage, so the child can focus on mastering one step at a time instead of managing the entire sequence simultaneously.
+Over 90% of my students succeeded in a single session.
+The difference wasn't the kids.
+It was the method.

 The Window Matters